oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

     </copy>
     ```

-4. Uncomment the following line of code to initialize an object of the `MicroTxUserTransactionService` class in the application code for every new transaction.
+4. Uncomment the following lines of code to initialize an object of the `MicroTxUserTransactionService` class in the application code for every new transaction.
 This object demarcates the transaction boundaries, which are begin, commit, or roll back.
 Autowire the `MicroTxUserTransactionService` class before your application logic initiates or begins a transaction.

     **Sample command**